viam-modules/raspberry-pi/README.md

 ## Starting and Stopping `pigpiod`
 The daemon is automatically started in the module on init and shut down on Close().
 There are some tricky consequences to this:
 - the daemon has a startup period.
 I've noticed on a clean board that it starts within 1-50ms.
 Trying to use any C functions before then will result in connection errors
 - The daemon stops almost immidiately when Close() is called.
-If the daemon is reading data (such as: GPIO) the module may encounter the following message ``` notify thread from pi 1 broke with read error 0 ``` This was only objserved during testing when the daemon was stopped and started immidietly.
+If the daemon is reading data (such as: GPIO) the module may encounter the following message ``` notify thread from pi 1 broke with read error 0 ``` This was only objserved during testing when the daemon was stopping and starting immidietly.

 ## Other Considerations
 - I2C has been removed.
 It wasn't used for anything.